NishanthARao/ROS-Quadcopter-Simulation/README.md

 The Model of the Quad is written in .xacro format, and is imported in Gazebo simulator.

 All the mass, moment of inertia etc are identical to the DJI-f450 frame.
-Further, the libLiftDragPlugin and ROS_control plugins have been used, to provide lift due the rotating propellers, and providing accurate velocities to the four BLDC motors respectively.
+Further, the libLiftDragPlugin and ROS_control plugins have been used, to provide lift due to the rotating propellers, and providing accurate velocities to the four BLDC motors respectively.

 Any progress/add-ons will be updated in this repository.